GestureJoe/APDS_9960_CPP/Proximity_Interrupt/README.md

 This folder contains an Atmel Studio 7.0 project implemented on an ATmega32U4.
-Proximity operation combined with Proximity Interrupt Threshold feature is added.
+Proximity operation combined with Proximity Interrupt Threshold feature is realized.